nitish166/hlsd-backend/load-balancer/README.md

 ...
 ```

-When a server is down, it is automatically skipped.
+When a server is down, orchestrator detects it and updates Redis.
+Load balancer receives update in real-time and skips the dead server automatically.

 ---